1995 ATP Tour World Championships

-The 1995 ATP Tour World Championships (also known for the singles event as the IBM-ATP Tour World Championship for sponsorship reasons) were tennis tournaments played on indoor carpet courts.
+The 1995 ATP Tour World Championships (also known for the singles event as the IBM-ATP Tour World Championship for sponsorship reasons) were men's tennis tournaments played on indoor carpet courts.
 The event marked the 26th edition of the year-end singles championships and the 22nd edition of the year-end doubles championships, where both were part of the 1995 ATP Tour.
-The singles event took place at the Frankfurt Festhalle in Frankfurt, Germany, from November 14 to November 19, 1995, and the doubles event in Eindhoven, Netherlands, from November 22 to November 26, 1995.
+The singles event took place at the Frankfurt Festhalle in Frankfurt, Germany, from 14 November until 19 November 1995, and the doubles event in Eindhoven, Netherlands, from 22 November until 26 November 1995.
+Boris Becker won the singles title.